-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Oklahoma.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Oklahoma.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-In order to stay involved with other homeschoolers, we belong to a homeschool group.
-We attend P.E. once a week, co-op once a month, fieldtrips, and occasional "get-togethers."
-We have monthly meetings for the parents, and I also attend the yearly OCHEC convention once a year.
+In order to stay involved with other homeschoolers, you might belong to a homeschool group.
+You may attend P.E. once a week, co-op once a month, field trips, and occasional “get-togethers.”
+The group has monthly meetings for the parents.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.